-The indoor fan coil units can be programmed to have different static pressures settings or airflows; the factory default setting is SP1.
+The indoor fan coil units can be programmed to have different static pressures settings or airflows; the factory default setting is SP1 (see "FAN PERFORMANCES AT VARYING STATIC PRESSURES" on page 23).
 Follow the next steps to set the static pressure or Automatic Airflow using the Wireless Remote Controller according to the installation conditions.

-- The external static pressure can be manually changed to the fan curves SP2, SP3, SP4. - Choose the Automatic Airflow "AF" adjustment function to automatically identify the static pressure and regulate the airflow amount.
+- The external static pressure can be manually changed to the fan curves SP1, SP2, SP3, SP4. - Choose the Automatic Airflow "AF" adjustment function to automatically identify the static pressure and regulate the airflow amount.